Fiddlesticks Build Guide by KajiKumihoAkukei

 Please do check the video I made below to get a quick look at Fiddlesticks abilities.

 Crowstorm: your ult is your biggest output of damage, so for that reason you will want to put a point in it every chance you get.
 This means at levels 6 > 11 > 16.

-Another perk maxing Bountiful Harvest brings is that you can negate a lot of damage enemy champions do to you while you are ulting.
-Leaving time for your teammates to do their damage.
+Another perk maxing Bountiful Harvest brings is that you can negate a lot of damage enemy champions do to you while you are ganking.
+Leaving time for your laners to do their damage.

 Terrify: the last skill to max is Terrify because it's damage isn't really that high, and with the damage you do with all your other abilities you don't really need the extra duration on the fear.

-Zhonya's Hourglass is a must buy item on Fiddlesticks in every game.
-You will always want to buy this first!
+Zhonya's Hourglass is a must buy item on Fiddlesticks in every single game.
+You always want to buy this as a second item.

 Rylai's Crystal Scepter is another very good item on Fiddlesticks.

 The reasons here are very clear: more ap, more health and an extra slow, making Crowstorm that much more effective.